 Heat damage also makes the hair strands tough to color.
 Moreover, if your hair is heat-damaged, it is best to wait it out until you tackle this problem and then color your hair.

-If you think your hair is not heat-damaged, here’s how to restore your hair health due to chemical treatments and environmental stressors.
+If you think your hair is heat-damaged, here’s how to restore your hair health due to chemical treatments and environmental stressors.
 But, if the above-mentioned signs sound familiar, your hair is heat-damaged.
 Scroll down to learn how to repair your curls from heat damage.

 How To Repair Heat-Damaged Curly Hair